2007 World Junior A Challenge: Exhibition

 Exhibition play started on November 1.
 A newly formed Canada West squad challenged the local Trail Smoke Eaters of the British Columbia Hockey League.
 Smoke Eaters almost created a massive upset against the defending WJAC champs, but fell short with a 2-1 loss to Canada West.
 The same night, the Canada East squad challenged the Junior "B" all-stars of the Kootenay International Junior Hockey League.
 The East squad came out flying in the first period but ran into the KIJHL's Creston Thundercats goaltender Wade Waters who only allowed one goal on sixteen shots in the first period.
 Despite being badly out-shot, the KIJHL all-stars kept it close, as Canada East only defeated them by a score of 4-1.

 The next night began with the biggest shocker of the exhibition series.
 Canada West were embarrassed by Team Russia 6-1 in front of their hometown faithful.
 Going down 6-0 in the first forty minutes and allowing five goals in under ten minutes of play, Canada West did not play like the champions of the World Junior A Challenge 2006.
 The other game of the night saw the Okotoks Oilers of the Alberta Junior Hockey League host Team Germany.
 In a thrilling shootout style game, the Oilers came out on top with a 7-3 victory.

 The final night of exhibition play started with Team Germany and Team Belarus squaring off.
-In a tight game, the Germans came out on top and beat the Belorussians by a score of 3-1.
+In a tight game, the Germans came out on top and beat the Belarusians by a score of 3-1.
 In the second game of the night, Canada East got their chance to gauge the talent level of Team Russia as the two teams squared off.
 The Canadians left the first period with a 1-0 lead, only to lose it early in the second.
 Facing a 2-1 deficit, the Canadians scored three straight goals in the second period and then held of a hungry Russian squad for the 4-3 victory.